Buying a foreclosure or REO property in

-A REO, by contrast, is a much neater and attractive option.
+A REO, on the contrary, is a much neater and attractive proposition.
 The REO property did not find a buyer during foreclosure auction.
-Now the bank owns it.
-The bank will deal with the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
-You should be aware that REOs may be exempt from standard disclosure requirements.
-In California, for example, banks are not required to give a Transfer Disclosure Statement, a document that normally requires sellers to tell you about any defects they are knowledgeable of.
+The lender now owns it.
+The lender will attend to the elimination of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from standard disclosure requirements.
+For instance, in Calfornia, banks are not required to give a Transfer Disclosure Statement, a document that usually requires sellers to disclose any defects they are informed of.

 Are REO's a bargain in Evansville?

 Prepared to make an offer?

-Most banks have a REO department that you'll work with when buying a REO property from them.
-Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know regarding the condition of the property and what their process is for receiving offers.
-Since banks most commonly sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unseen damage and retract the offer if you find it.
+Most banks have a REO department that you'll work with in buying a REO property from them.
+Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for taking offers.
+Since banks most commonly sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for hidden damage and withdraw the offer if you find it.

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
 Once you've presented your offer, you can expect the bank to counter offer.
-From there it will be your decision whether to accept their counter, or submit another counter offer.
-Be aware, you'll be contending with a process that most likely involves several people at the bank, and they don't work evenings or weekends.
-It's typical for the process of offers and counter offers to take days or even weeks.
+Then it will be your decision whether to accept their counter, or offer a counter to the counter offer.
+Realize, you'll be contending with a process that probably involves a group of people at the bank, and they don't work evenings or weekends.
+It's not unusual for the process of offers and counter offers to take days or even weeks.